-However, this plant doesn't appear to affect the appetite, so, people with bigger appetites and lower weight loss results should use hibiscus with another plant that helps to reduce appetite, like Caralluma fimbriata or fenugreek.
+However, this plant doesn't appear to have any affect on curbing appetite.
+Therefore people with bigger appetites looking for weight loss results should use hibiscus combined with another plant that specifically target appetite control, like Caralluma fimbriata or fenugreek.

-The most correct way to use hibiscus and get the best results is to take it in the form of capsules, because that's the only way to guarantee an accurate dose.
-However, you can also prepare tea from the plant, using the species Hibiscus sabdariffa, which can be found in some supermarkets, pharmacies or drugstores.
+The best way to use hibiscus to get optimal results is to take it in the form of capsules, as this way, you know you are getting an accurate dose.
+However, you can also prepare it as a te, using the plant species Hibiscus sabdariffa.
+This can be found in some grocery stores or pharmacies.

-Hibiscus, unlike green tea, has a more pleasant flavor but is also rich in antioxidants that prevent heart disease and premature aging.
-So, it is a great option for those who don't like to drink green tea.
+Unlike green tea, hibiscus has a more pleasant flavor.
+It is also rich in antioxidants that prevent heart disease and premature aging.
+There it is a great option for those who don't like to drink green tea.

 How to make hibiscus tea

 To make hibiscus tea and maintain the flower's properties, the water must be brought to a boil and then removed from heat.
-Add the hibiscus flowers, cover the pot, and let stand for 10 minutes before straining and drinking.
+Add the hibiscus flowers to the water, cover the pot, and let the flowers soak for 10 minutes before straining and drinking.

 The correct proportion of hibiscus and water is: